← Browse all forms CIV-100

 Filing deadline

-Default cannot be entered until the defendant's response time has run: 5 court days for unlawful detainer (CCP section 1167), 30 calendar days for most general civil cases (CCP section 412.20).
+Default cannot be entered until the defendant's response time has run: for unlawful detainer, 10 court days after personal service (or 15 court days after service by mail or Safe at Home) under CCP section 1167 as amended by AB 2347 (Stats.
+2024, ch.
+512), effective 01/01/2025; for most general civil cases, 30 calendar days under CCP section 412.20.
 Until default is entered, the defendant can still file an answer; act promptly.
 There is no formal upper deadline, but California Rules of Court rule 3.110 requires plaintiffs to seek default within 10 days of the response time expiring or face dismissal for failure to prosecute.

 How to serve